The Superpower of Sleep: How a Good Night's Sleep Extends Your Life

 It is important to develop healthy sleep habits and treat psychological problems such as anxiety or depression, which may be the true root of the sleep problems.
 This includes reinforcing good sleep hygiene practices, such as establishing a consistent bedtime and wake time, ensuring the bedroom is optimal for sleep (cool, dark, and quiet), and avoiding electronic devices before bed.
 Regular, moderate exercise can also improve sleep quality, but should not be done right before bed as it can disrupt sleep by causing an increase in the cortisol hormone.

-7. Optimization of sleep through diet and supplements
+7. Optimizing sleep through diet and supplements

 The influence of diet on sleep